daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   <br>

   This section details a method of launching an instance on AWS Educate's EC2 server.
-Demonstrational gifs are provided alongside the instructions, which feature the interfaces being used for this purpose.
+Demonstrational gifs are provided alongside the instructions to aid in navigating the complex interfaces.

   #### Customizing an Instance <a name="seven-steps"></a>